Abstynent/markdown-readme-generator/README.md

   ```

   ## Usage
   Clone the repo and run `npm i`, then use `node index.js` to start application.
-Follow prompts and you should a README file created.
+Follow prompts and you should have a README file created.

   ## License
   This project is licensed under the MIT License.